OR13/draft-steele-spice-vcard-credentials/draft-steele-spice-vcard-credentials.md

 ~~~
 {: #vcard-public-keys align="left" title="A vCard containing public keys"}

-In this example, the fields "CATEGORIES", "UID" and "FN" are not integrity protected, software systems MAY leverage this property to alter these values, will preserving the integrity protected values.
+In this example, the same credentials are encoded by value and by reference, and the fields "CATEGORIES", "UID" and "FN" are not integrity protected, software systems MAY leverage this property to alter these values, will preserving the integrity protected values.

-The credentials are encoded by value or by reference, in this example the same key is expressed encoded by value and encoded by reference using a URI built from a thumbprint using {{-JWK-THUMBPRINT-URI}}.
+The credential encoded by reference is using a URI built from a thumbprint using {{-JWK-THUMBPRINT-URI}}.

 ## Digital Credentials

-Section 6.8.1 of {{-VCARD}} defines how to embed a public key in a vCARD.

 A verifiable credential, as defined in {{-SD-JWT}} and {{-SD-JWT-VC}}, is a special kind of public key, that a holder can prove possession of in order to convince a verifier, that an issuer has asserted attributes about a subject.